GT-Anakin/data_BSM/README.md

 * 1 3D/Animation Artist
 * 1 side porting/scripting

 If you want to join our team, contact me (Anakin) or thelegent on www.gametoast.com.
+You may
-You may need a web proxy depending on your country.
+need a web proxy depending on your country.
+I can recommend proxy-us.hide.me

 Credits: